tradesouthwest/twosides/readme.txt

 == Frequently Asked Questions ==

 Q.: Can I change the background colors of individual boxes?
 A.: There is a chart in your admin page with the names of all the selectors.
 If you know CSS then you can use any CSS editor to add your background colors to.

+Q.: All comments are showing in one column and not two columns?
+A.: Your theme may not support this plugin.
+Try another theme or use the instructions that come with the premium version of TwoSides, TwoSides Debate.

 == Screenshots ==

 == Upgrade Notice ==

 == Changelog ==
+= 1.0.1 =
+* corrected url in admin

 = 1.0.0 =
 * initial release